 The book did mention they did have some issues when the weather was warmer due to the poor ventilation at the time.

-Besides building the main greenhouse structure you will need some office space and storage buildings to keep your stock in so these building plans would a good investment to serve many purposes for your project.
+Besides building the main greenhouse structure you will need some office space and storage buildings to keep your stock in.

 Where Should You Position A Greenhouse?